-The project has a duration of three years (2019 – 2022).
+The project has a duration of four years (2019 – 2023).
 It is financed by the BMEL – German Federal Ministry of Food and Agriculture under the Bilateral Cooperation Programme.

 The project works on two levels: At provincial level, regional unions are supported in the development and provision of practical services for their members.
 At the national level, the two central unions are developed to the extent that they can act efficiently as a link between the regional unions and political decision-makers.